Spinal Pain Specialists Orange County California

 Percutaneous Disc Decompression

 New technology now allows decompressing herniated discs through small needles placed through the skin without a surgical incision.
 Various techniques are available to do this procedure.
-Recovery is much quicker than surgical procedures.
+Recovery and pain reduction is much quicker than surgical procedures.

 Return to Top